kalviumcommunity/Day-Wise/README.md

 ---

+## **Tokens and Tokenization**

+To make the system efficient and **monitor AI usage**, DayWise logs the **number of tokens used in each AI call**.
+After every request to the AI API, the backend prints the **prompt tokens, completion tokens, and total tokens** to the console/terminal.

+This helps in:

+* Tracking API costs
+* Debugging prompt length issues
+* Optimizing queries for efficiency

+By monitoring token usage, we ensure DayWise remains **scalable, cost-effective, and optimized** for real-world use.

+---

 ## **Scalability & Evaluation**

 * **Correctness:** Ensures AI responses are relevant based on user data (tasks, expenses, health logs).